viniciuslo/project-happy/README.md

 # project-happy
-happy is a fullstack and mobile first application developed at rocketseat bootcamp
+happy is a fullstack application developed at rocketseat bootcamp